hamidgasmi/training.computerscience.cloud.aws/README.md

 		- E.g., arn:aws:dynamodb:us-east-1:191449997525:table/myDynamoDBTable
 - E.g. We need to store weather data that is sent by weather station every 30 mn
 	- We need a table: weather_data
-	- We need a Partition Key (a number) to identify weather station
+	- For each item, we need a Partition Key (a number) to identify weather station
-	- We need a Sort Key (date and time) to identify every single data sent by a weather station
+	- For each item, we need a Sort Key (date and time) to identify every single data sent by a weather station

 </details>